 Breaking News: Murfreesboro, Tenn., March 2, 2018: "Today on I-840 at mile marker 53, an unknown vehicle/object struck the overpass causing severe damage to the structure.
-The vehicle left the scene and has not been located," as reported by WKRN News.
+The vehicle left the scene and has not been located," as reported by WKRN News."Concrete fell off the flyover ramp bridge from I-840 onto I-24.
+Investigators believe a truck carrying heavy equipment with an oversized load may have hit the bridge and never stopped," according to WSMV News.

 Apparently, overheight loads are a significant problem on the nations highways.
 Some drivers carrying tall "overheight" loads are unaware of how tall their loads are.